Reading time: Just over 3 minutes

 A diary is a place where you record events, experiences and personal reflections that interest you.
 It should be fun and easy to keep and entirely safe.
 Use this technique as a way to maintain your writing habit even while you are researching — it will pay you back a thousandfold.

 Have you ever kept a research diary?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Oct.
-31/18 will be put in a draw for a copy of the non-fiction book Why Time Flies by Alan Burdick.
+Anyone who comments on today’s post (or any others) by Aug.
+31/21 will be put in a draw for a copy of my first book 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.